 The Audio Optimizer is a sort of audio equalizer that you can use to create the best audio settings.
 Miracast allows you to stream your mobile phone on the TV.
 Vlc Player lets you play your stored media on the TV.

-In the quick settings menu, you can also map specific apps to the coloured keys on your remote so that you can start an app with the push of a single button.
+In the quick settings menu, you can also map specific apps to the colored keys on your remote so that you can start an app with the push of a single button.

 - Very Easy to Set Up